baggavarinder/Test/Bitgo/CreateWalletAdderss.md

 **Create Wallet Address**
 ----
-Description: create a new receive address for your wallet.
+Description : create a new receive address for your wallet.

 * **URL:**